Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 WireGuard config information via wg show

-Run sudo wg showconf nordlynx to see your private key needed by the pfSense tunnel config.
+Run sudo wg showconf nordlynx on the VM to see the private key needed for the pfSense tunnel configuration.

 Here are various screenshots that show the steps in more detail.